Biography

 Praised for his exhilarating approach and energetic leadership by musicians and audiences alike, Dima Slobodeniouk has become one of the most sought-after conductors of his generation.

-Slobodeniouk works with the world’s foremost orchestras, including the New York Philharmonic, Boston Symphony Orchestra, London Symphony Orchestra, Berliner Philharmoniker, Gewandhausorchester Leipzig, Munich Philharmonic, Concertgebouworkest Amsterdam and NHK Symphony Orchestra.
+Slobodeniouk works with the world’s foremost orchestras, including the New York Philharmonic, Boston Symphony Orchestra, London Symphony Orchestra, Berliner Philharmoniker, Gewandhausorchester Leipzig, Münchner Philharmoniker, Wiener Symphoniker, Tonhalle-Orchester Zürich, Concertgebouworkest Amsterdam, and NHK Symphony Orchestra.

 Slobodeniouk sped the orchestra into a hail of thundering timpani and exalted brass, the moment ranked among the most sublime in Beethoven’s entire oeuvre.